 - The flexibility to start anywhere—whether at the top, bottom, or middle—and to start in more than one place to capture additional information provides the most efficient way to close the gap on incomplete mapping.

-With BMC Discovery for Multi-Cloud, you can eliminate cloud asset sprawl, understand how vulnerabilities affect applications and infrastructure, and gain the deepest insight into your environment and assets.
-And with the combination of flexibility, every-direction visibility, and multiple entry points, BMC Discovery for Multi-Cloud is the only truly effective way to map the diverse and complex applications and services that organizations need to be successful.
+With BMC Helix Discovery, you can eliminate cloud asset sprawl, understand how vulnerabilities affect applications and infrastructure, and gain the deepest insight into your environment and assets.
+And with the combination of flexibility, every-direction visibility, and multiple entry points, BMC Helix Discovery is the only truly effective way to map the diverse and complex applications and services that organizations need to be successful.

 Multi-Cloud Success Starts with Effective Application Monitoring